 16 kinds of mayonnaise products!!!

-“Kameya Izu No Wasabi” (カメヤ 伊豆のわさび) by Kameya, the wasabi distribute company, is used the chopped wasabi from Izu into a rich mayonnaise.
+“Kameya Izu No Wasabi” (カメヤ 伊豆のわさび) produced by Kameya, the wasabi distribute company, contains the chopped wasabi roots harvested in the Izu area, Shizuoka, into a rich mayonnaise.

 Shizuoka prefecture has more than 70% of the nationwide wasabi production, and wasabi from Izu (伊豆), Shizuoka Prefecture is well-known as premium wasabi.

-It is mild wasabi flavor and goes well to any food such as sandwiches, hamburgers, steaks, and potato chips!
+It is a mild wasabi flavor and goes well with any food such as sandwiches, hamburgers, steaks, and potato chips!